Challenging a Will in New York State or NYC

 “No Contest” Clause

-It has become standard practice for estate lawyers to include a “no contest” provision in wills as a condition to a beneficiary receiving their share.
-The purpose of this clause is to deter challenges and to punish the beneficiary in case he or she brings a frivolous challenge and loses.
-An individual mentioned in the the will who brings and later loses the challenge, is completely disinherited from receiving anything from the estate.
-To illustrate a point, consider the following example: Tom’s will leaves his multi-million dollar estate to his girlfriend, Anna and 250k to his son, Jason.
-Jason has two options; he can take the money left to him under the will or bring a challenge.
-Being that the instrument includes a “no contest” clause, if Jason pursues the latter option and loses, he receives nothing in the end.
-However, if Jason is successful and the Court strikes down the will, he inherits his dad’s entire estate, leaving Anna in the dust.
+To illustrate, Tom’s will leaves his multi-million dollar estate to his girlfriend, Anna and 250k to his son, Jason.
+Jason can take the money left to him under the will or bring a challenge.
+Being that the instrument contains a “no contest” clause, if Jason pursues the latter option and loses, he receives nothing from the estate.
+However, if the Court invalidates the will, Jason inherits his dad’s entire estate, leaving Anna in the dust.